Fellowship for all faiths

 JOIN A STUDENT RELIGIOUS ORGANIZATION

 CRU is a student-led campus ministry whose goal is to provide each student an opportunity to respond to the claims of Christ.
-CRU meets Tuesdays at 7 p.m. in the Campus Center lobby to eat, be real and study God’s Word.
+CRU meets Tuesdays at 9 p.m. in the Campus Center Room 188 to eat, be real, and study God’s Word.
+Follow @transycru on Instagram for updates.

 Muslim Student Association is Transylvania University’s student religious organization for Muslim students and those interested in Islam.